MSheshera/filter-scholar-alerts/README.md

 4. Under the left hand side "Services" menu **Add** the GMail API.

 5. **Run** the script with the `mergeRecentScholarAlerts` function selected in the top menu.
 When you do this the first time it you will need to **review the permissions** that the app requires i.e. reading your email and sending you an email.
 The app runs entirely on your account so there should be no privacy concerns.
+Also make sure it is on the account where you receive your Google Scholar Alerts.

 This is what it looks like on my account:
 <p align="center">